Get an awesome UX design job

 You’re not alone in this

 Job hunting is hard, demotivating and stressful so a lot of designers give up.
 The UX Buddy community (and the author of the course) will give you feedback on your portfolio, cover letter and resume, and support you to keep going when things will start to get tough.

-- Whiteboard challenges and design tasks to solve for practice.
+- Whiteboard challenges for practice

 👍 No credit card required, you’re just joining a mailing list to get notified.